 During a divorce, each spouse should participate in the process in good faith.
 This is true whether you are working on negotiating a settlement agreement, you are trying to resolve differences in mediation, or you are seeking a resolution in court.

 As mentioned above, this does not necessarily mean that both spouses should be willing to agree to a 50-50 split.
 In fact, there are only limited circumstances in which a 50-50 is appropriate.
 However, it does mean that you and your spouse should be forthcoming with pertinent information as required by law, and you should both be willing to consider reasonable options for structuring the terms of your divorce.

 What NOT to Expect: That You and Your (Soon to Be Former) Spouse Will Agree on Everything

-Even if you and your spouse are in agreement that it is time to get divorced, you should not expect to agree on everything.
+Even if you and your spouse agree that it is time to get divorced, you should not expect to agree on everything.
 Some disagreements are inevitable, as you will both be making decisions with your own respective best interests in mind.
-In addition, there are a number of issues that commonly get overlooked, and you will need to be sure that you and your spouse address all issues that are relevant to your divorce.
+In addition, several issues commonly get overlooked, and you will need to be sure that you and your spouse address all issues that are relevant to your divorce.

 What to Expect: Personalized and Custom-Tailored Legal Advice from Your Attorney

 When getting divorced, it is important to rely on the advice of an experienced divorce attorney.
 Your attorney works for you, and you can expect your attorney to provide advice with your best interests in mind.